Javier Umbides: Greece

-In 2009, the 27-year-old moved to Greece to sign with Olympiakos Volou where he played 49 matches, scoring 11 goals.
-In September 2011 he moved to Aris FC on a free transfer, because a scandal which burst out in Greek football and punished Olympiakos Volou and Kavala relegate them to semi-professional League Delta Ethniki.
+In 2009, the 27-year-old moved to Greece to sign with Olympiacos Volos where he played 49 matches, scoring 11 goals.
+In September 2011 he moved to Aris FC on a free transfer, because a scandal which burst out in Greek football and punished Olympiacos Volos and Kavala by relegation to semi-professional League Delta Ethniki.
 Umbides played his first match for Aris F.C. at 2 October 2011, against Skoda Xanthi at home, 3 days after his sign.

-After providing several assists and also being the man of the matchday 12, Umbides scored his first goal with Aris shirt on 28 December in the home-win against Doxa Dramas.
+After providing several assists and also being the man of the matchday 12, Umbides scored his first goal with Aris shirt on 28 December in the home-win against Doxa Drama.
 He scored the second one with yellow jersey against Skoda Xanthi, in a 0–2 win for Aris.
 He already was the leader of the team and fans love him.

 In 2012, he moved to Orduspor.
 He scored his first goal against Kastamonuspor in a Turkish Cup match.
 He also scored a wonderful goal against Gençlerbirliği S.K. in a 2–1 home win.

-After the end of the season, moved back to Greece to sign with Atromitos Athens, on 26 June 2013.

-Atromitos midfielder is on the radar of several Greek clubs according to reports in the Greek press.
+After the end of the season, moved back to Greece to sign for Atromitos, on 26 June 2013.
+Atromitos midfielder was on the radar of several Greek clubs according to reports in the Greek press.
 The Argentine midfielder impresses for the 2014-15 season with his displays and according to rumours a club from Salonika, seemingly PAOK or Iraklis, has expressed an interest in signing him.
 On 16 May 2017, Atromitos announced the extension of his contract until the summer of 2018, and it was extended for a further year in May 2018.
 At the age of 37, Umbides renewed his contract at Atromitos till the summer of 2020, which would be his seventh season in the Peristeri team.

 On 25 July 2019, he scored his second goal in UEFA competitions, as he opened the scoring after 21 minutes with a tremendous half volley effort, helping his club towards the third qualifying round of the Europa League after beating Dunajská Streda 2–1 in Slovakia.

-On 15 May 2021, he officially announced his retirement from professional football, and with a penalty kick was the only scorer in a 1–0 home win game against Volos F.C.
-The Argentinian made a change shortly before the end of the match with standing ovation and applause from those present on the field and with him not holding back his tears.
+On 15 May 2021, he officially announced his retirement from professional football, and with a penalty kick was the only scorer in a 1–0 home win game against Volos The Argentinian made a change shortly before the end of the match with standing ovation and applause from those present on the field and with him not holding back his tears.